CALL US TODAY!

 Proving Negligence in a Personal Injury Claim

 • Duty of Care: Everyone owes each other a certain standard of care in order to promote safety.
 For example, all drivers on the roads must exercise reasonable care by driving sober and distraction-free in order to protect themselves and others.
-Similarly, property owners must exercise reasonable care by keeping their premises free of hazardous conditions that could result in a slip and fall accident.
+Similarly, property owners must exercise reasonable care by keeping their premises free of hazardous conditions that could result in a slip-and-fall accident.

 • Breached Duty of Care: A driver or property owner breached this duty of care.